 Special travel grant: GoEco is currently offering a travel grant for participants.
 Visit this page for eligible programs: https://www.goeco.org/tags/3rd-week-free-grant/

 That’s why we’ve put together the most comprehensive resource for volunteer abroad and study abroad scholarships and grants, including our very own Volunteer Forever Travel Scholarship!
 Read below for 200 great scholarship and grant opportunities to make your dream of volunteering or studying abroad come true.

 200 Travel Scholarships and Grants to Volunteer, Teach, and Study Abroad

 As you know by now, volunteering and studying abroad can be expensive.
 Fortunately, there are amazing, affordable organizations with service opportunities all over the world that won’t break the bank.
 One of the most affordable volunteer abroad programs in the world is International Volunteer HQ (IVHQ), which offers projects starting at just $20 per day with full room and board included!
 Check out their most affordable programs here.

 Organizations such as GoEco provide 150+ meaningful, life-changing volunteering programs in 40 countries worldwide.
 It offers projects starting at only $5 per day – so check out their sea turtle programs in Costa Rica, or education support in Bali for GoEco’s most affordable projects!
-GoEco is also offering a grant to fully cover your third week for these select projects.
+GoEco is currently offering a grant to fully cover your third week for these select projects.